khaledpage/profile/.github/instructions/guideline.instructions.md

 When the user types "start", perform these steps in order:

 1. Read FEATURES_AS_STORIES.md.
-2. Implement one incomplete story:
+2. Implement all incomplete stories:
   - Assign a unique ID.
   - Implement the feature.
   - Add implementation date.
   - Mark the story as done.
-3. Address ACTIVE_BUGS.md:
+3. Address all ACTIVE_BUGS.md:
   - Reword each bug concisely.
   - Leave a user-verification placeholder before closing a bug.
   - If the fix fails, retry and log attempt number.